 It can be rather tempting to just pop to the shop and buy a ready made jar of sauce, but we think it’s much better to make your sauces from scratch – you know exactly what’s going in them and they’re so much tastier too.
+Our chicken sauce recipes are often much cheaper than shop-bought ones too as you’ve probably got most of the ingredients in your cupboards or fridge!

 Click through to see all of our homemade sauces for chicken…